Defensible Space for Low-income Seniors and Disabled Residents

 2. Applications will be batched based on geographical locations to facilitate completion of environmental analysis and development of contractor specifications.

 3. A Project Manager will conduct an on-site defensible space assessment.
-Property owner must be in attendance to participate, review the work order, and sign the Right of Entry documentation.
+Property owner must be in attendance to participate, review the work order, and sign the Landowner Agreement documentation.
+A sample Landowner Agreement form can be viewed here.

 4. A licensed Contractor will be scheduled to perform the work.
 The Project Manager will communicate directly with the resident to coordinate.